siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

-This page describes the setup for a 3 axis (single Y) original shapeoko with 375mm slides.
-You may need to change this for larger slides or dual Y.
+This page describes the setup for a 3 axis or 4 axis Shapeoko with 375mm slides.
+You may need to change this for larger slides.

 Settings use the following format by way of example: